ANumberTheorist/Hill-Cipher-Webpage/README.md

 # Hill Cipher Webpage

 Web page for Hill Cipher implementation.
-Will be used for demo to High School students.
+Used for demoing to High School students.

 Uses Boost.Beast to create a WebSocket server.
 It also depends on my [Hill Cipher](https://github.com/MathNerdGamer/hill-cipher) implementation, which itself depends on my [Integers Modulo N](https://github.com/MathNerdGamer/integers-modulo-n) and [Minimal Matrix](https://github.com/MathNerdGamer/minimal-matrix) implementations.